Rashmika Mandanna: Career expansion and pan-Indian recognition (2021–present)

-In 2021, Mandanna starred opposite Dhruva Sarja in Pogaru, which Vivek M V of Deccan Herald termed "a riot of toxic masculinity".
-In her second release of the year, she made her debut into Tamil cinema opposite Karthi in the action drama Sulthan.
-She expressed that working across languages is important to her, seeing it not as a barrier but as an opportunity to establish herself across industries.
-Though Hindustan Times' Haricharan Pudipeddi felt that Mandanna had been "sidelined", M Suganth of The Times of India praised her on a "charming debut".
-It emerged as a moderate commercial success.

-Her final appearance of 2021 was in the critically and commercially successful Telugu action film Pushpa: The Rise, starring Allu Arjun.
-For her role as a girl involved in the smuggling syndicate of red sandalwood, she learnt the Chittoor dialect of Telugu with support from a tutor.
-Film Companion's Mukesh Manjunath found that she did her "best to imbue bubbliness and the innocence required in these testosterone-charged surroundings" but lamented that the brown-facing of her character was "unnecessary and ineffective".
-Ranking among the highest-grossing Telugu films of all time, the film marked a breakthrough in Mandanna's career as she earned pan-India recognition for it—particularly for the song, "Saami Saami", which gained popularity.
-She received Best Actress nominations at both SIIMA and Filmfare for her performance.

-The following year, Mandanna starred in a string of films with varying levels of success.
-She started with the unremarkable Telugu feature Aadavallu Meeku Johaarlu opposite Sharwanand.
-Keen to showcase her acting skills after a series of androcentric films, she took on a supporting role in the Dulquer Salmaan and Mrunal Thakur-led romantic drama Sita Ramam.
-Citing it as one of her better films, Sangeetha Devi Dundoo appreciated that Mandanna is "given the scope to play a self-centred character" and showed that she is willing to take on well-written roles.
-Against expectations, the film emerged as a success at the box-office and earned Mandanna her first nomination for Best Supporting Actress (Telugu) at Filmfare.

-Mandanna was set to debut in Hindi cinema with Mission Majnu, but delays meant her first appearance came instead in Vikas Bahl's family drama Goodbye, where she played a woman struggling with the aftermath of her mother’s death (portrayed by Neena Gupta).
-She was initially hesitant to accept the role as the character's dismissive views on religious rituals clashed with her own beliefs, but Bahl's confidence in her abilities convinced her.
-The film was a financial failure, and Renuka Vyavahare of The Times of India criticised Mandanna's Hindi diction but still felt she had managed to retain the essence of her Punjabi character.
+In 2022, Mandanna starred in a string of films that saw varying levels of success.
+These began with the unremarkable Telugu feature Aadavallu Meeku Johaarlu opposite Sharwanand.
+Keen to showcase her acting skills after a series of androcentric films, she took on her first supporting role in the romantic drama Sita Ramam starring Dulquer Salmaan and Mrunal Thakur.
+Citing it as one of her stronger films, Sangeetha Devi Dundoo appreciated that Mandanna is "given the scope to play a self-centred character" and showed that she is willing to take on roles of substance.
+For her performance, Mandanna received her first nomination for the Best Supporting Actress (Telugu) at Filmfare.
+The following month, Mandanna debuted into Hindi cinema with Vikas Bahl's family drama Goodbye, where she played a headstrong woman struggling with the aftermath of her mother's (played by Neena Gupta) death.
+She initially passed on the role as the character's dismissive views on religious rituals clashed with her own beliefs, but Bahl's confidence in her abilities ultimately convinced her.
+The film was an underwhelming financial venture.
+Renuka Vyavahare of The Times of India was unimpressed by Mandanna's Hindi diction but felt that she had still managed to retain the "essence" of her Punjabi character.
 She earned the Zee Cine Award for Best Female Debut for her performance.